 George Ewart Bennett was born on 26th February 1892 in Victoria, British Columbia.
 His parents were John Samuel Bennett and Louisa Ann Bennett and the last known address was 1257, 17th Avenue East, Vancouver, British Columbia.

-George enlisted in Vancouver on 9th May 1918 age 26yrs 3 months, he named his mother Louisa as his next of kin and she is listed on the will form as widow.
-He was a Commercial Traveller by trade.
+George enlisted in Vancouver on 9th May 1918 aged 26 yrs 3 months.
+He named his mother Louisa as his next of kin and she is listed on the will form as a widow.
+George’s trade was a Commercial Traveller.

 Unfortunately I have been unable to locate the family on Census records.

-On arrival in U.K. George was send to Whitley Camp and then onto Kinmel Park Camp, North Wales.
+On arrival in U.K. George was sent to Whitley Camp and then onto Kinmel Park Camp, North Wales.

 Kinmel Park Camp was a segregation camp used to house Canadian Soldiers awaiting repatriation to Canada after the end of WW1.
 Unfortunately the conditions at that time were extremely harsh with a lack of every kind of commodity, the camp was overcrowded and the services were poor, there were shortages of clothing, food and blankets.
 As a result of this situation, a vast number of servicemen and women became ill and many succumbed to the Influenza Epidemic or complications associated with this infection.